jowolf/Django-QuickPages/README.rst

 - Then customize accordingly
 - You can also use a different template name, and siumply pass it in in the url declaration, see the examples
 - Additional context, even a db model query, can be passed though to the custom template - again see the examples-url.py.
-- PublishedManager to preselect only piblished or unnpublished objects - simply use
-  - QuickPages.objects.published, or QuickPages.objects.unpublished
+- PublishedManager to preselect only piblished or unnpublished objects - simply use: QuickPages.objects.published, or QuickPages.objects.unpublished

 Added April, 2012: